vedro-universe/vedro-docs/docs/solutions/setting-up-self-hosted-telemetry-server.md

 # Setting Up Your Self-Hosted Telemetry Server

-To collect and store telemetry data from your Vedro test runs, you'll need to set up a self-hosted telemetry server.
-This guide will walk you through the process using [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
+To get started, make sure to review the [Vedro Telemetry Plugin documentation](/docs/solutions/self-hosted-telemetry) to understand how to collect telemetry data from your Vedro test runs.
+This plugin allows you to send telemetry events to your self-hosted server.

+This guide will walk you through setting up that server using [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

-### Steps
+### Step-by-Step Setup Process

 #### 1. Clone the Repository